Punllarena/YattaTachi-Book-Releases-Compiler/README.md

 ## Requirements

-- Python 3
+- Python 3.12 or higher
-- Pandas
+- Pandas 2.2.3 or higher
-- BeautifulSoup4
+- BeautifulSoup4 4.12.3 or higher

 ## Usage